pramnora/xml/README.md

 XML is a DDL/Data Description Language;
 and, as such, it is very good at, carefully, 'categorising' data;
 this is because it allows one to both invent/and, name your 'own' tags...;
-therefore, you are free to adapt XML tags entirely to suit whatever is your own specific needs.
+therefore, you are free to adapt XML tags entirely to suit whatever is your own specific purpose/needs.

 For example, let us say you wanted to create a 'phonebook' application;
 then, you could invent your own root-tag called: phonebook.